“I dunno. I’m feeling kinda bearish.”

 One major factor of risk tolerance will be your horizon, or how long you can afford to have your money tied up.
 If you’re looking to buy a house in 18 months, for example, you may not want to risk investing in a bear market.

-Dollar cost averaging is a fancy term for investing a little at a time.
-So instead of buying $1,200 worth of Microsoft today, you buy $100 with each monthly paycheck over the span of a year.
+Dollar-cost averaging (DCA) is a fancy term for investing a little at a time.
+So instead of buying $1,200 worth of Microsoft today, you buy $100 with each monthly paycheck over the span of a year or another set amount over a set schedule.

 3. Consider Index Funds and I Savings Bonds

 Index funds let you effectively invest in the whole stock market in a single click, which is why they’re the secret to easy wealth-building.
-You can buy them just like regular stocks on Robinhood or TD Ameritrade.
+You can buy them just like regular stocks on Robinhood.

 Treasury I Savings Bonds, or I bonds, offer an APY that matches the rate of inflation.
 So if inflation is super high during a bear market, they’re a smart buy.